U.S.S. Aegis

 Keybinds are essential to how I fly this ship.
 Since my background is in RTS games and MOBAs, I'm very comfortable with using my left hand to both fly and activate keys.
 If I was more acclimated to a gaming mouse with lots of buttons, I could map activations to that as well.
 Remember that keybind progression in STO generally works from the edges to the center

-Tactical chain: (Spacebar) Emergency Power to Weapons, Attack Pattern Beta, Auxiliary to Structural, Kemocite, Emergency Power to Engines, Structural Analysis, Photonic Officer, Energy Amplifiers, Torpedo Spread, Cannon: Scatter Volley.
+Tactical chain: (Spacebar) Emergency Power to Weapons, FAW, Auxiliary to Structural, Heisenberg, Emergency Power to Engines, Structural Analysis, Photonic Officer, Energy Amplifiers, Launch Shuttles, Kobayashi Maru, Scattering Field, Cannon: Scatter Volley.

-Exotic Chain: (3 key) Chronometric Inversion Field, Destabilizing Resonance Beam, Gravity Well, Causal Anchor, Exotic Particle Flood
+Exotic Chain: (3 key) Chronometric Inversion Field, Destabilizing Resonance Beam, Gravity Well, Exotic Particle Flood

 Everything else is activated manually.